- Energy-efficient living

-Natural gas and LPG produce one third to one quarter the amount of greenhouse gases produced by standard electric heaters.
+Natural gas and LPG (liquefied petroleum gas) produce 25 to 30% of the amount of greenhouse gases produced by standard electric heaters.
 See options for ducted and central gas heating.

 - Gas space (or room) heaters can be either radiant or convection (or a combination of both), fixed or portable, flued or unflued heaters.